Epilepsy Education Conference

 At the age of 23, Kate began having seizures in her sleep.
 Kate’s inspiring story leads us along her path through seizures to acceptance and wellness.
 Her journey continues, as she endeavors to bring awareness to the dangers of misdiagnosis, and to eliminate the lingering misconception about epilepsy.
 Signed book copies available for purchase.

-Exploring the theme What’s New in Epilepsy: Innovations, Advances & the Future of Care, the Epilepsy Education Conference will take place on July 11, 2026, at Our Lady of Peace and will highlight the latest breakthroughs transforming epilepsy care.
+Exploring the theme Advances in Epilepsy: Innovations, Progress & Emerging Treatments, the Epilepsy Education Conference will take place on July 11, 2026, at Our Lady of Peace and will highlight the latest breakthroughs transforming epilepsy care.

 This conference will explore the evolving landscape of epilepsy treatment—from advanced surgical procedures and emerging devices to new medications, rescue therapies, genetics, and clinical trials shaping the future of care.
 Through expert-led presentations and panels, attendees will gain timely, evidence-based insight into how innovation and research continue to improve outcomes and quality of life for people living with epilepsy.